 Because occupations involving physical labor dominate the local economy, Glenwood is generally considered to be a blue-collar town.
 65.32% of the Glenwood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Glenwood is a city of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Glenwood who work in office and administrative support (10.07%), law enforcement and fire fighting (8.95%), and healthcare suport services (8.05%).

-Glenwood is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Glenwood doesn't have a public transportation system that people use for their commute.

 In terms of college education, Glenwood ranks among the least educated cities in the nation, as only 5.42% of people over 25 have a bachelor's degree or advanced degree.